owenthewizard/i3lockr/README.md

 ### Coding Style

-Obey `rustfmt` and Rust 2018 conventions.
+Obey `rustfmt` and Rust 2018 conventions, as well as `clippy` lints.

 ## Contributing